Patients shocked, burned by device touted to treat pain

 Boston Scientific said it never received the stimulators that were implanted in Taft and Davis so could not "conclusively identify" the causes of their problems.
 "Numerous factors can contribute to a patient's ongoing symptoms, from increased physical activity to the onset of pain in other areas," the company said.

-Simpson-Davis said she spoke with attorneys around the country, who warned her about the high bar set for a lawsuit.
+Simpson-Davis said she spoke with attorneys around the country, who warned her about the high bar set for a lawsuit .
 Finally, she found a Texas lawyer who said he will consider taking the case if she can find another two dozen potential plaintiffs.

 "To me, it's not about the money, It's about the people.
 It's about them knowing what they're getting themselves into," she said.